ava-labs/precompile-evm/docs/releasing/README.md

 1. Squash and merge your release branch into `main`, for example:

     ```bash
-    gh pr merge "$GITHUB_USER/releases/$VERSION" --squash --delete-branch --subject "chore: release $VERSION" --body "\n- Bump subnet-evm from v0.7.3 to v0.7.4\n- Update AvalancheGo from v1.12.3 to v1.13.0"
+    gh pr merge "releases/$VERSION" --squash --delete-branch --subject "chore: release $VERSION" --body "\n- Bump subnet-evm from v0.7.3 to v0.7.4\n- Update AvalancheGo from v1.12.3 to v1.13.0"
     ```

-1. Create a release branch from the `main` branch, this time without your username prefix:
+1. Create and push a tag from the `main` branch:

     ```bash
+    git fetch origin main:main
-    git checkout -b "releases/$VERSION"
+    git checkout main
+    # Double check the tip of the main branch is the expected commit
+    # of the squashed release branch
+    git log -1
+    git tag -s "$VERSION"
+    git push origin "$VERSION"
     ```

-    This is to avoid creating a release targeting the `main` branch, which may contain new commits merged whilst the release is being created.
 1. Create a new release on Github, either using:
     - the [Github web interface](https://github.com/ava-labs/subnet-evm/releases/new)
-        1. In the "Choose a tag" box, enter `$VERSION` (`v0.4.0`)
+        1. In the "Choose a tag" box, select the tag previously created `$VERSION` (`v0.4.0`)
-        1. In the "Target", pick the branch `releases/$VERSION` (`releases/v0.4.0`)
-        1. Pick the previous release, for example as `v0.3.0`.
+        1. Pick the previous tag, for example as `v0.3.1`.
         1. Set the "Release title" to `$VERSION` (`v0.4.0`)
         1. Set the description using this format: